AustralianBioCommons/aai-backend/README.md

 # Database management

-The deployed service uses a Postgres database on AWS RDS.
+The deployed service uses a Postgres database on AWS RDS (provisioned automatically by the infrastructure stack).
 In order to generate migrations for the database locally, we use a Postgres docker container to generate migrations against.

+At runtime the task receives database connection details through environment variables (`DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASSWORD`) sourced from AWS Secrets Manager.

 After making any changes to the database models, run the `generate_migrations.py` script to create migrations: